DrOverbuild/BootstrapHtmlHelpers/BootstrapHtmlHelpers/README.md

-Extensions for IHtmlHelper<TModel> that makes building Bootstrap forms mapped to MVC models super easy.
+Class retrieved from an extension of IHtmlHelper<TModel> that makes building Bootstrap forms mapped to MVC models super easy.
 Features:

 * Each component is placed in a form group Div with Bootstrap class `mb-3`
 * Support for validation and error messages